Learn all about the Museum of Surrey.

-Our mission is to ignite young imaginations and connect Surrey's diverse citizens and communities.
+We want to ignite young imaginations and connect Surrey's diverse citizens and communities.
 We contribute to community life by celebrating Surrey’s past, present and future through innovative, dynamic and delightful learning, storytelling, and creating shared experiences.

-Exhibits are offered throughout the year that focus on the people of Surrey, community partners, current affairs and fun, interactive learning.
+Explore exhibits throughout the year that focus on the people of Surrey, community partners, current affairs and fun, interactive learning.
 Exhibitions and programs always relate to the residents of Surrey with subject matter that includes Indigenous learning, immigration, Surrey’s diverse communities, and sustainability.